joseramosvalderrama/pipeline-azuredevops-MEANfrontend/README.md

 ## Test the app

-Run `npm test` to run the test of the app.
+Run `npm test` for testing the app.
 By default the test are configurated to be executed in Chrome Headless, you can change that in the file `src/karma.conf.js`.